Siri93900/Intelligent-Log-Analysis-ML/README.md

-# Intelligent Log Analysis Using Machine Learning for Software Testing
+# Automated Software Log Classification and Error Detection using Supervised Learning

 ## Overview
-This repository contains the implementation and supporting materials for my MSc dissertation at GISMA University of Applied Sciences.
+This is a repository for the implementation and supporting materials of my MSc dissertation at GISMA University of Applied Sciences.

 ## Dissertation Title
-Intelligent Log Analysis Using Machine Learning for Software Testing
+Automated Software Log Classification and Error Detection using Supervised Learning

 ## Research Aim
-To develop and evaluate a machine learning-based approach for intelligent log analysis that improves software testing by automatically classifying software log messages.
+To create, execute and test an automated log classification and error detection pipeline based on supervised machine learning and to validate several algorithms and identify the best one for software testing scenarios.

 ## Objectives
-- Review existing software log analysis techniques.
+Check the available literature on the use of software logs, log parsing, and machine learning in software testing.
-- Collect and preprocess a public software log dataset.
+- Drain the log dataset from HDFS and preprocess it (using the Drain log parsing algorithm for pre-processing).
-- Develop machine learning models for log classification.
+- Use TF-IDF to extract features from log data parsed.
-- Compare the performance of different machine learning algorithms.
+- Develop and test supervised machine learning models: Logistic Regression, Random Forest, SVM, and Naive Bayes.
-- Evaluate the models using standard metrics.
+- Quantitatively compare the models based on Accuracy, Precision, Recall, F1-score, training time and prediction time.
-- Recommend the best approach for software testing.
+- Suggest an appropriate algorithm for use in real-life software environments.

 ## Tools and Technologies
 - Python